Mina267/Embedded-systems-projects/APP/Fire system project/README.md

 ## 🔥Fire System🔥
 ✨ Measure temperature through the sensor, and filter with a first-degree filter. ‎When temperature exceeds turn from Fine state to Heat state.
-And yellow ‎LED turn on, send a Warring message through UART, and starts taking reading from the smoke sensor (Take Read Every 1 sec.)‎
+And yellow ‎LED turn on, send a Warring message through UART, and starts taking ‎reading from the smoke sensor (Take Read Every 1 sec.)‎

 ✨ If Smoke increases, fire State Start (turning on the red LED, Siren sound, ‎Pump, and smoke fan and sending an Alarm message through UART).‎